What Does it Mean When a Blade is “Tungsten Carbide”?

 What is carbide?

-For starters, did you know that it’s technically incorrect to refer to carbide as just “carbide.”
-All carbides are a composites containing carbon and one other ingredient, usually a super hard metal like titanium, vanadium or tungsten.
+Did you know that it is technically incorrect to refer to carbide as just “carbide”?
+All carbides are a composite containing carbon and one other ingredient, usually a super hard metal like titanium, vanadium or tungsten.
 So “carbide” is wrong, whereas “tungsten carbide” or “titanium carbide” is correct.

 And to get even more technical, when you’re talking about carbide cutting blades, the proper name is “cemented carbide composites.”
 Cemented carbide composites are a mix of a carbide composite and a binder that holds everything together.
 Common binders include nickel, iron, and cobalt, which is the most prevalent.